Smithn1205/SOC-Incident-Response-Lab/README.md

     └── evidence/
 ```

-Each investigation is written as a small case file rather than a collection of screenshots.
-I include the environment, log source, detection logic, investigation steps, timeline, conclusion, and what I would improve next.
+I want each lab to read like a small SOC case rather than just a folder of screenshots.
+I include what I set up, what I detected, how I investigated it, what I concluded, and what I would do next in a real environment.

 ## Author

-Smith Nunes — M.Sc.
-Computer Science (Cybersecurity), Berlin, Germany
+Smith Nunes